Roll Any Dice Code

-You can add comments to your roll by appending a pound sign # followed by some text to your code, like this:

-explode=digits 1D20+2 #attack roll
+- You can add comments to your roll by appending a pound sign # followed by some text to your code, like this: explode=digits 1D20+2 #attack roll

 - explode: specify one or more results that cause the die to be rolled again and the result added up ( explode=5,6 4d6 ) - to cause the max result of the die to explode without having to specify what it is, use the explode=max shorthand.

-- default die: specify another default die ( die=4 7z4 )
+- default die: specify another default die ( die=4 7H4 )

 You can define macros to automate repetitive die rolls or often-used number constants (such as your attack bonus).